MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DlpSensitiveInformationTypeRulePackage.md

 ## DESCRIPTION
 Sensitive information type rule packages are used by DLP to detect sensitive content.
 The default sensitive information type rule package is named Microsoft Rule Package.

 To use this cmdlet in Security & Compliance Center PowerShell, you need to be assigned permissions.
-For more information, see [Permissions in the Microsoft Purview portal](https://docs.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).
+For more information, see [Permissions in the Microsoft Purview compliance portal](https://docs.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).

 ## EXAMPLES